top of page

 It is terrible for everybody when the truth does not come out.

-Exposing individuals [Beverly and Bill Moerke] who aid, support, enable and condone the criminal and violent behavior of abusers and predators is just as important as exposing the men who abuse women and children.
+Exposing individuals (like my family members) who facilitate, aid, support, enable and/or condone the criminal and violent behavior of abusers and predators is just as important as exposing the (primarily) men who abuse women and children.

 What I learned through these past few decades is that domestic violence, rape, child abuse and child sexual rape and molestation is socially acceptable in our society and often in many church settings.
 This needs to change!